tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

 </body>
 </html>
 ```
-As you can see, we are referencing a CDNed version of jQuery, the local qunit files we downloaded, our source file, and a test js file we haven&#8217;t created yet.
+As you can see, we are referencing a CDNed version of jQuery, the local qunit files we downloaded, our source file, and a test js file we haven't created yet.
 The remainder of the HTML will be used by Qunit to display the results.

 ### Writing Tests